dwmetz/CyberPipe/README.md

 Permission requirements for said directory will be dependent on the nuances of the environment and what credentials are used for the script execution (interactive vs. automation)

-In the demonstration code, a network location of \\\Synology\Collections can be seen.
+In the demonstration code, a network location of `\\Synology\Collections` can be seen.
 This should be changed to reflect the specifics of your environment.

 Collections folder needs to include:
 - subdirectory KAPE; copy the directory from existing install
-- subdirectory MEMORY; 7za.exe command line version of 7zip and Magnet Ram Capture.
+- subdirectory MEMORY; 7za.exe command line version of 7zip and Magnet RAM Capture.

 For a walkthough of the script https://bakerstreetforensics.com/2021/12/13/adding-ram-collections-to-kape-triage/

 ## CSIRT-Collect

 - Maps to existing network drive -
-- - Subdir 1: “Memory” – Winpmem and 7zip executables
+- - Subdir 1: “Memory” – Winpmem and 7-Zip executables
 - - Subdir 2: ”KAPE” – directory (copied from local install)
 - Creates a local directory on asset
 - Copies the Memory exe files to local directory
-- Captures memory with Magnet Ram Capture
+- Captures memory with Magnet RAM Capture
 - When complete, ZIPs the memory image
 - Renames the zip file based on hostname
 - Documents the OS Build Info (no need to determine profile for Volatility)